MozaicWorks/syncWithS3/Readme.md

 ## Usage

+!!!! **Warning: This tool is still under development.
+Use it at your own risk** !!!

 The tool consists of 3 scripts:

 * `s3-init s3url`: initializes the sync by storing the s3 URL passed as parameter into a file named .s3